-The management of advanced disease can be complex, impacting on many diverse aspects of life such as finances, work status and patients’ own caring roles with family or friends.
-There is also likely to be significant impact for informal caregivers and other family members.
-It is important to understand these broader implications of disease and treatment; for example to inform consideration of different treatment options and supportive interventions for both patients and caregivers.
+This research is about measuring the impact of cancer and its treatment on patients and their informal caregivers (e.g. spouse, partner, family member, close friend).
+Having cancer can affect many aspects of life such as finances, work status and patients’ own caring roles with family or friends.
+It is important to understand these broader implications of disease and treatment.
+Not only could this inform decision-making about treatment options but would also highlight the types of support required by both patients and caregivers.
 There is however a need for well validated measures to do so.

-The aim of this study is to develop two scales; one measuring patient quality of survival, incorporating these broader impacts, and one measuring impact for informal caregivers.
+The aim of the PROACT studies is to develop, evaluate and validate two scales; one measuring patient quality of survival, incorporating these broader impacts and one measuring impact for informal caregivers.

 Dr Val Shilling presented two posters at the ASCO Cancer Survivorship Symposium: Advancing Care & Research in San Diego California on the 28th January 2017.
 To view the posters, click on the titles below: